-If you plan to run a 15K, you can expect to train longer and to train differently than if you were running the shorter distance.
+Running any race takes dedication and diligent training.
+There are other differences between a 10K and a 15K, aside from the distance.
+If you run a 15K, you can expect to train longer and to train differently than if you were running the shorter distance.
 Once you know more about the requirements of successfully completing a 15K, you can determine if it is the right race for you.

 Running a 15K is naturally harder than running a 10K because you are required to run for a longer distance and a longer amount of time.
-According to "The Competitive Runner's Handbook," running a 15K is very similar to running a half marathon, which takes more time and training for you to be conditioned enough to complete the race.
+A 15K race is 9.3 miles, and a 10K race is 6.2 miles.
+According to Bob Glover and Shelly-Lynn Florence Glover, authors of "The Competitive Runner's Handbook," running a 15K is very similar to running a half marathon, which takes more time and training for you to be conditioned enough to complete the race.
 A 15K also puts more stress on your body than a 10K, both in training and in running the actual race.
-This added stress increases your risk of injury, particularly if you don't train properly.
+This can increase your risk of injury.